Table of contents:

 Preparing the data

-Notice: All defects should be marked on all training images, or ROI should be limited to include only marked defects.
-When training data includes both marked and unmarked defects, it creates inconsistency, which reduces the quality of training.
+Each and every feature should be marked on all training images, or ROI should be limited to include only marked defects.
+Inconsistently marked features are one of the main reasons of poor accuracy.

-The best results should be achieved when a feature size allows to include a defect together with a part of its surroundings (context).
-A trained network examines the input image only by looking at it through windows defined by a feature size.
+Rules are similar to the ones from the previous section.
+Especially, it is important to avoid too small values, they are one of the main reasons of poor accuracy and long processing time.
+The best results should be achieved when Feature size allows to include a defect together with a part of its surroundings (context).
+A trained network examines the input image only by looking at it through windows defined by Feature size.
 For this reason, it is recommended to follow the rule that an operator, using the same context, should be able to properly decide whether a given sample contains a defect or not.

-Performance tip: a larger feature size increases the training time, it also needs more GPU memory and training samples to operate effectively.
-When feature size exceeds 96 pixels and still looks too small, it is worth considering the Downsample option.
+Performance tip: a larger Feature size increases the training time and needs more GPU memory and training samples to operate effectively.
+When feature size exceeds 128 pixels and still looks too small, it is worth considering the Downsample option.

 Performance tip: if the execution time is not satisfying you can set the inOverlap filter input to False.
-It should speed up the inspection by 10 to 30% at the expense of less precise masks.
+It should speed up the inspection by 10-30% at the expense of less precise results.

 Use DeepLearning_DetectFeatures filter to perform segmentation of features.